 For years the state of Montana has stocked fingerling rainbows in Hebgen Lake, a fact not widely known among visiting anglers (all browns are wild).
 The numbers of fish planted have varied dramatically over the years.
 I can’t locate the stocking records offhand, but I recall anywhere from around 50,000 fish per year recently to as many as 200,000 per year thirty years ago.
 Now, neither I nor anyone I know has ever caught a rainbow from Hebgen that looked or acted in any way “artificial”.
 Not a big surprise, considering that by the time a fingerling grows large enough to surface feed on aquatic insects, for all intents and purposes it is wild.
 Despite not having any sensation that we’ve been catching stockers, many of us have wanted to know for our own edification the contribution these planted fish make to the fishery.
 So, too, has Montana Fish, Wildlife and Parks (though I’m pretty sure the heart of their interest lies in the economics of raising and planting fish).
-Three years ago, with help from Montana State University, they to study this matter.
+Three years ago, with help from Montana State University, they decided to study this matter.

 Every body of water has a unique chemical makeup.
 That chemistry is mirrored in the inner ear bones (otoliths) of fish that were hatched there.
 By comparing the chemical signatures of sampled otoliths to the signatures of Hebgen’s tributaries and the hatchery waters where stocked fingerlings originated from, it’s possible to assign a place of origin to a fish with a pretty high degree of confidence.
 According to the study results, it appears that approximately 84% of Hebgen rainbows have wild origins.
 Hatcheries account for 13%.
 The remainder couldn’t be assigned accurately.
 (If you’re given to science, I’ve glossed over a lot of fascinating details here.
 The study results can be found on the Montana FWP website.)